 HMRC aim to make payments within 28 days for SMEs claiming research and development (R&D) tax credits.
 Corporation Tax repayments can be much quicker, and sometimes come through within a week of your claim being filed.
-Large company claims usually take longer due to the greater complexity of their business.
+Large company claims usually take longer to pay due to the greater complexity of their business.

 HMRC expect to be able to make R&D tax credit payments to you within 28 days of your SME claim being submitted.
 However, this does not include the 10 days it can take for the money to arrive in your bank account once the claim has been approved.
 So overall, it could take around 35 days in total from the submission of your claim to receiving your R&D tax credit.

 SMEs and R&D tax credit payment timescales

 Corporation Tax refunds generally take less time to process.
 This is because they can be issued through an automatic process that doesn’t require an HMRC inspector’s direct intervention to make the payment.

 If there are any complexities to the payment — such as refunds generated by carrying back losses — the claim might require manual intervention as HMRC’s automated systems won’t always recognise them.
 This, in turn, can affect payment processing times.

 The speed at which HMRC pay out your claim can be affected by seasonal availability and internal workloads.
 In particular, payments during the peak periods for company year-ends (March, September and December), may take longer due to the volume of payments being processed.
 For more detail, you might like to read more about how long it takes for HMRC to review a claim.

 As the latest HMRC R&D tax credits statistics show, the number of claims being made continues to rise.
 In the past, this has had a knock-on impact on processing times.
 But HMRC has worked hard to get on top of the situation and the situation is improving.